theseedship/n8n-nodes-qdrantFilters/README.md

 # n8n-nodes-qdrantFilters

-This is an n8n community node.
-It lets you use a new Qdrant node in your n8n workflows.
+This is an n8n community node that introduces a new Qdrant node for your n8n workflows.

-This new Qdrant node implements the filter functionality.
-The filter functionality is used to refine and specify the conditions under which points are retrieved from the vector database.
+The new Qdrant node includes the filter functionality, which is used to refine and specify the conditions for retrieving points from the vector database.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.